 Michigan enacted a cottage food law in 2010 (HB 5280), and then amended it once in 2012 (HB 5130) to increase the sales limit.
 Many types of non-perishable foods are allowed, and producers can sell directly to consumers at most sales venues.
 It is very easy to start a cottage food business, since no license… [read more]

-In this episode, Nicole shares many tips on making and selling macarons, as well as her transition from prestigious restaurants to farmers markets to YouTube.
+Nicole Barry from Portland, OR shares many tips on making and selling custom macarons, as well as her transition from prestigious restaurants to farmers markets to her very popular YouTube channel.

 Pennsylvania is a bit different than other states in that it doesn’t have laws specific to cottage food operations, but the Department of Agriculture simply allows “limited food establishments” that meet specific guidelines.
 The application process is lengthy, but limited food establishments have a lot of flexibility once they’re setup.
 Unlike other states, in Pennsylvania, there are many similarities between the… [read more]